CleanYANG/HONG-s-page/_posts/2025-1-21-research-project-III.md

 ---
 layout: post
-title: Research Project I
+title: Research Project III
 featured-img: cover5
 thumbnail-img: cover5_thumb
 ---
+# Project *III* : Stgart in energy metabolism.

-## The function of **Stgart** is more than those.
+## The function of *Stgart* is more than those.
 One weired and complicate thing I have to tell you is , the expression of *Star* and other steroidogenic genes such as, *Hsd3b1* and *Cyp11a1* were increased in the *Stgart*-KO testis according to RNA-seq data.
-The expression of *Star* is actually increased in the **Stgart**-overexpressed cells.
+The expression of *Star* is actually increased in the *Stgart*-overexpressed cells.
 This is conflicted with the hypothesis which assumes *Stgart* is a positive regulator of *Star*.
 What clues I have missed ?
 ## First, let's look through all the process of steroidogenesis.
 LH hormone is released from pituitary and received by its receptor then activite a membrane protein, adenylate cyclase(AC).
 Then AC catalysis ATP to cAMP which activate Protein Kinase A(PKA) to trigger the activation *Star* protein.
 The transport and clevage of chosterol is happening on/in the mitochandria.
 Taking the notes here!
 The simulation of active *Star* protein needs ATP and part of steroidogenesis is taken place in the mitochandria.